UMD-CS-STICs/CMSC388J-s20/README.md

 The final project will use everything you have learned in class before and will require you to build a Flask web application from scratch with a group or individually, and deploy the app on a hosting platform.
-Requirements for the final project will come out towards the end of the semester.
+Requirements for the final project will come out in the shared Google Drive folder towards the end of the semester.

 ## Outside-of-class communication with course staff
 We'll communicate through students mainly through Piazza and through office hours.